It wasn’t too long ago that selling online and selling in-store required two very different processes.

 In fact, if your company’s retail process still uses different systems for different channels, you may find yourself falling behind your competitors.

-Here’s what you need to know about what why consumers expect an integrated experience — and the tools you can use to give it to them.
+Here’s what you need to know about why consumers expect an integrated experience — and the tools you can use to give it to them.

 Consumers’ Changing Relationships With Brands

 People have different expectations of companies today than they did in the past.
 They expect to see and interact with them personally and publicly over many different channels, from Twitter to email.
 They also increasingly prefer to do business with companies that have a social mission and a good “conscience,” for example.